This blog post is all about the best Bucharest travel guide.

 The spa also offers many saunas of varying temperatures with different benefits, a sauna with a cinema and salt baths, UV light chairs, steam rooms and more.

-You could easily spend all day in here.
+You could easily spend all day in here!

-Bucharest Travel Guide: Top Tips for Visiting Bucharest
+Top Tips for Visiting Bucharest

 We were able to pay by card/contactless everywhere except for Terasa Obor where we had the mici sausage as they accepted cash only.
 There were ATMs inside the market next door.